lucasthim/covid19-prediction/README.md

 - Visualize feature weights with feature_importance of linear models and SHAP values of non-linear models.
 - Choose variables to eliminate and execute another Grid Search with remaining variables
 - Visualize feature weights with feature_importance of linear models and SHAP values of non-linear models.

-Next steps:
-- Impute missing values with the Miss Forest algorithm.
-- Optimization with some Evolutionary Algorithm (PSO, GA or DE)